-This is true not just for ongoing acts of kindness, like volunteering, but for the “random acts of kindness” that are more likely to happen during a pandemic: checking in on an elderly neighbor, for example, or calling a friend who has been feeling down.
+This is true not just for ongoing acts of kindness, like volunteering, but for “random acts of kindness” like checking in on an elderly neighbor, for example, or calling a friend who has been feeling down.

 Kindness is good for our health

-Research has identified definite health benefits that come with thinking of others and helping them.
+Research has identified specific health benefits that come with thinking of others and helping them.

-When we act kindly, or even when we think about times we’ve been kind, it reduces activity in our amygdala, our brain’s fear center.
+One reason that may happen is that when we act kindly, or even when we think about times we’ve been kind, it reduces activity in our amygdala — our brain’s fear center.

 At least one study has shown that high IL-6 levels are also a good predictor of more severe COVID-19 infections — yet another reason to keep inflammation under control.

-So, no matter how you do it, the bottom line is that you’ll become stronger and healthier by helping others, and you’re likely to live longer to enjoy the benefits of better health.
+So, no matter how you do it, the bottom line is that you’ll become stronger and healthier through kindness, and you’re likely to live longer to enjoy the benefits of better health.

 Why being kind to others is good for your health — BBCFuture